nadisha/sph-challenge/README.md

 # Challenge
 Write a small web application to store article information of a newspaper.
 This application should be able to handle all the CRUD operations.
 Also create REST API which allows the public to read latest 10 articles of a particular day.
 Use the following technologies for developing this application.

-Article information should include article id, publication, published date, headline, content, author, modified date,
+Article information should include article id, publication, published date, headline, content, author, modified date.

 # Tools and Technologies
 * **Build Tool:** Maven v3.3.3